 - Use, retention, and disclosure limitations

-Don’t sign an SLA unless its policies encompass security and privacy, disaster recovery, downtime, support and disclosure of information.
+Don’t sign an SLA unless its policies encompass security and privacy, disaster recovery, downtime, support, and disclosure of information.
 The aforementioned Office of Civil Rights offers a copy of the online HIPAA guidelines you can view to ensure you have all areas covered.

 Employ the Services of a Proven Partner

-Again, thought it may seem too time-consuming, doing the appropriate research before selecting a CSV will help mitigate problems with the applications and data you store in the cloud.
+Again, though it may seem too time-consuming, doing the appropriate research before selecting a CSV will help mitigate problems with the applications and data you store in the cloud.
 Cybercriminals are usually able to change as their methods are defended, so you need to make sure you’re one step ahead.

 Contact us today to learn more about the services we offer.
 At Connectria, we aid healthcare organizations like yours in maintaining compliance with HIPAA/HITECH security standards for the storage of PHI.
 Whether you choose to utilize private hosted or compliant public clouds, we’ll work with you to monitor your cloud environment for potential compliance issues, manage performance, and achieve cost-optimization.